 Offered exclusively at our Eastside location, Concierge Boarding is unlike anything Pawtropolis has ever offered.
 We are taking our individualized approach to pet care one step further by creating an area that allows us to more specifically address the needs of the dogs joining us in our Concierge room.
-Concierge rooms are rented in 4-hour blocks and one 12.5 hour block overnight (slight variations during the weekend).
-Each block of time comes with 1 activity perk that is designed with your dog in mind; examples: small group off-leash play, lazy lounging and snuggling, swim time, daycare play, a bath, a hair care, goodnight cuddles, puppy training, etc.
+During each full day, dogs enjoy one food enrichment activity plue 2 activity perks that are designed with your dog in mind; examples: small group off-leash play, lazy lounging and snuggling, swim time, daycare play, a bath, a hair care, goodnight cuddles, puppy training, etc.

 Only our top trained Playgroup Supervisors will be allowed to manage our Concierge room.
 They will know how to identify the needs of each dog and make decisions throughout the day that will make for an enriching, stress-free stay for each and every dog.
 Dogs staying in Concierge will have an additional questionnaire for their owners to complete and, at pickup, pet parents will be provided with a detailed description of their pets stay and each activity perk provided.

 Quote from a happy Concierge client: "Eastside’s Pawtropolis’s Concierge Service is exactly what our dog needed.
 He is not able to be in the daycare playgroups.
 He is a very loving dog with people and with just a few dogs at a time, but a pack is too much for him.
 The concierge lets him play with one or two dogs at a time and have quality staff interaction.
 He gets plenty of exercise and is very relaxed when he gets home.
 We are so impressed with Pawtropolis’s ability to create a way for all dogs to have a fun day."